-When you arrive at the Start Area a marshal will first ask you to CLEAR your card.
-This will take about 5 seconds before the Clear station beeps.
-As you then set off you must dip your card into the START box to start the timing (which will be instantaneous).
+When you arrive at the Start Area a marshal will first ask you to check that your card is Cleared by dibbing it into a CHECK box.
+As you then set off you must dip your card into the START box to start the timing – listen for the BEEP.
 If the box doesn’t beep then the card is not empty.
-In this case, go back and dip the card into a Clear box again.
+In this case, go back and ask the marshal to CLEAR your card.
 Don’t worry about any delay as you are not timed until the START box goes beep.
 It is IMPERATIVE that you dip the START box.

 On Day 2, we will again check your cards are Cleared before starting.
 This process will cause a bit of a queue into the “start pen” so please be sure to be ready on time – especially in the C Class.